ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 In the real world however, this does not compute.
 Events tend to arrive out of order and too late.

-If you want to get a count of all the vehicles which ran over your road network from 21:00h to 21:05h but one of your sensors sent its events too late the count you have generated will not be correct.
+If you want to get a count of all the vehicles which ran over your road network from 21:00h to 21:05h but one of your sensors sents its events too late, the count you have generated will not be correct.

 Windowing allows you to mitigate these risk by
 * Limiting the scope of your stream processing
 * Allowing you to catch some "late" events within a window.

+For adding windows you use `.windowedBy`, in this example we define a window of 5 minutes which gets every 10 minutes.
+Then you will need to aggregate the results per window with `.aggregate`.

+Do not forget to provide the correct `Materialized` parameters so Kafka knows what type of key and value is used as input by the aggregation.

 ``` java
     private void createWindowStreamForAverageSpeedPerSensor(KStream<String, TrafficEvent> streamToProcessData) {